oracle-livelabs/apex/ai-interactive-report-lab/introduction/introduction.md

 ## Objectives

-In this workshop you will:
+In this workshop, you learn how to:

-- Download and run the SCM data model and sample data scripts.
-- Create and review the Supply Chain Management application.
+- Set up the SCM data model, sample data, and Supply Chain Management application.
-- Configure a Generative AI provider.
+- Configure a Generative AI provider and link it to the application.
-- Create an Interactive Report using natural language.
-- Enable natural language support for the report and add SCM report context.
+- Create an Interactive Report using natural language and enable Generative AI support with report and column-level context.
-- Configure column-level AI metadata for key SCM report columns.
 - Use Search with AI and the Chat Assistant to analyze replenishment alerts.
 - Enable dictation support for voice-to-text input.